lucienlmy/EngineStateManager/README.md

 #### **-** Latest **ScriptHookVDotNet v3** for [**Enhanced**](https://www.gta5-mods.com/tools/script-hook-v-net-enhanced) or [**Legacy**](https://www.gta5-mods.com/tools/scripthookv-net)

 ### [ Known Issues ]
-**Planes engine persistence works, but it has lots of inconsistencies that I haven't been able to fix yet.
-Exiting a plane with the engine running (whether it's a Jet or Prop plane) briefly dips engine RPM then picks the rpm back up again.
-Same goes for entering a plane that has it's engine running.
-Jet planes don't idle at they're idle speed when exiting them.**
+- **Jet planes don't idle at they're idle speed when exiting them.**

-**Natively prop planes are impossible to keep running when exiting them (unless a prop plane rotor hash exists but has been hidden by rockstar), so I've decided to do a temporary work around by spawning an invisible ped in the prop plane the player was last in to keep the engine idling.**
+- **Natively prop planes are impossible to keep running when exiting them (unless a prop plane rotor hash exists but has been hidden by rockstar), so I've decided to do a temporary work around by spawning an invisible ped in the prop plane the player was last in to keep the engine idling.**
-#### **These are the main reasons that the EnablePlanePersistence ini option is false by default.**
 #### **If you encounter any other issues, please include your EngineStateManager.log when reporting.**

 ### **[ Planned Upcoming Features ]**
-#### **-** _Per-vehicle persistence profiles_
 #### **-** _Separate aircraft logic modes_
 #### **-** _Advanced idle RPM control_
 #### **-** _Expanded animation handling_